Toddler Shoots 2 Kids At Daycare Home: Both Boys, 3, In Critical Condition

 A toddler at a daycare facility somehow got a hold of a gun and fired it.
-The bullets hit two other toddlers, who are both 3-years-old.
+The bullets hit two other toddlers, who are both 3 years old.
 Both shooting victims were said to be in “very critical” condition in the aftermath of this daycare shooting.
 The investigation is underway as to how a gun got into this toddler’s hands.

-The Dearborn, Michigan, daycare was run out of someone’s home and according to Fox News, the facility was not found on the list of the daycare facilities licensed by the state.
+The Dearborn, Michigan, daycare was run out of someone’s home, and according to Fox News, the facility was not found on the list of the daycare facilities licensed by the state.
 Daycares are typically required to get a license.
 Police Chief Ron Haddad talked to reporters on the scene and said it wasn’t immediately clear how the child got a hold of a gun and why it was kept in such close proximity to the kids in the daycare.

 The children who were shot were rushed to two separate trauma centers.
-Haddad said, that both the kids were shot.
-He also said,”they’re both young and it’s very critical.”
+Haddad said both of the kids were shot.
+He also said, “they’re both young and it’s very critical.”
 At the time of the shooting, there was only one adult present in the home.

-According to Detroit News, police received a 911 call at about 10:20 a.m. on Wednesday, from someone in the home beckoning them to the 3000 block of Harding Street near Outer Drive and Rotunda Drive.
-When they arrived they found two children, both 3-years-old, had been shot.
+According to Detroit News, police received a 911 call at about 10:20 a.m. on Wednesday from someone in the home beckoning them to the 3000 block of Harding Street near Outer Drive and Rotunda Drive.
+When they arrived they found two children, both 3 years old, had been shot.

 Haddad said, “Obviously, there was a weapon in proximity to the kids, and that’s totally unacceptable to me, but I don’t want to comment any further on that.”
-He later said at a news conference that took place near the house.
-“It’s totally tragic.
+He later said at a news conference that took place near the house, “It’s totally tragic.
 It’s irresponsible.”

 Police: Toddler shoots 2 kids at Dearborn daycare house https://t.co/vDKMPobDyS via @detroitnews